rust-project-primer/book/src/building/codegen.md

 # Codegen

+_You've been working on a large Rust project and notice that your development builds are taking longer and longer.
+While you don't mind waiting a bit for release builds since they need to be optimized, the slow compilation during development is really hurting your productivity.
+You wonder if there's a way to get faster builds during development, even if it means sacrificing some runtime performance for your debug binaries._

 Rust is built on top of the LLVM compiler, which means it can make use of the optimizations and the wide range of backends.
 This is a good thing, Rust would not be able to support as many targets as it does without the LLVM underpinnings